shw1n/political-discourse-framework/README.md

 ## 2. Accept that you probably have a bias, and go into conversation actively looking for it
 It exists!

+Signs you may have bias:
+- If you find yourself constantly trying to "make one side work" in your head (see #6 about confirmation bias below)
+- If your reason/premise for a view is "Everyone knows" or "It just is" instead of hard fact (see #6)
+- If presented with evidence against an existing view, you refuse to accept this new view as a possibility (this violates #1)

 ## 4. "Weighing balance" mentality instead of "My team vs your team"
 This is science, not football.